Travis Jankowski Preview, Player Props: Rangers vs. Brewers

 Brewers Pitching Rankings

-- The 8.7 strikeouts per nine innings compiled by the Brewers pitching staff ranks 15th in MLB.

-- The Brewers have the 12th-ranked team ERA across all league pitching staffs (4.02).
+- The Brewers have a 4.05 team ERA that ranks 12th among all MLB pitching staffs.

-- Brewers pitchers combine to rank 22nd in baseball in home runs surrendered (153 total, 1.3 per game).
+- Brewers pitchers combine to surrender 155 total home runs at a rate of 1.3 per game (to rank 24th in the league).

-- Woodruff (2-1) takes the mound for the Brewers in his fifth start of the season.
-He's put together a 1.99 ERA in 22 2/3 innings pitched, with 26 strikeouts.

-- In his most recent outing on Saturday against the Chicago White Sox, the right-hander threw 6 1/3 innings, giving up two earned runs while surrendering four hits.
+- The right-hander's most recent time out was on Sunday against the Chicago White Sox, when he threw six scoreless innings while allowing four hits.

-- The 30-year-old has put together a 1.99 ERA and 10.3 strikeouts per nine innings across four games this season, while giving up a batting average of .188 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.